yolosec/deadcodeBlog/_posts/2016-11-05-Wardriving-Bratislava-10-2016.markdown

 ## Methodology

 We carried out only the passive Wardriving with 2 measurement devices on board of the car.
-The cruise speed was kept low around 10 kmph in dense residential urban areas of the Bratislava (mainly Petrzalka) in the middle of the night.
+The cruise speed was kept low, around 10 kmph in dense residential urban areas of Bratislava (mainly Petrzalka) in the middle of the night.
 At some more interesting places we stayed for a longer time.

 Then for a random sample verification we passively captured WPA2 handshake for 20 WPA2 protected networks and performed the password check - for UBEE it matched in 100% cases.

-The fun thing on 2 guys in the car going 10 kmph in the middle of the night in the dark streets is that you either look as a drug dealer or looking for one.
+The fun thing about 2 guys in the car going 10 kmph in the middle of the night in the dark streets is that you either look as a drug dealer or looking for one.
 At one dark street two weird hooded guys started approaching us, maybe thinking one of the two above so we decided to move to another place.
-We did encounter a police car whatsoever during the experiment.
+We did not encounter any police car whatsoever during the experiment.

 ## Results